 He earned his doctorate at the University of Basel with a focus on «Brand Myth – Mythological images in brand advertising».
 His dissertation was a media science study of the brands Nike, Adidas and Puma.
 The work examines mythologically staged images in brand advertising.

 Today Peter Glassen advises and supports companies and organisations in Switzerland and Germany.
-Together with market researcher and cognitive psychologist Réka Farkas, he developed a successful consulting concept with which a brand identity can be precisely analysed and strategically developed based on personality psychology.
+Together with market researcher and cognitive psychologist Réka Farkas, he developed a successful consulting concept with which a brand identity can be precisely analysed and strategically developed.

 In addition to consulting, Peter Glassen taught at the Baden-Wuerttemberg Cooperative State University (Germany) and the University of Basel (Switzerland).
 He is currently a lecturer in pictorial